 Human Health:

 It is found to cause disease in a person with a weak immune system.
 It may also cause respiratory problems in some people.
-However it is not a cause of major health issues for humans and animals.
+However, it is not a cause of major health issues for humans and animals.

 Results:

-To sum up the whole article it is found that in the world with increasing global warming due to excessive use of chemicals, using fungi as an alternative to chemical pesticides could be very beneficial.
-In an agricultural country like Pakistan, using these kinds of biopesticides can lower pollution and also result in promotion of sustainable agriculture.
+To sum up the whole article it is found that in a world with increasing global warming due to excessive use of chemicals, using fungi as an alternative to chemical pesticides could be very beneficial.
+In an agricultural country like Pakistan, using these kinds of biopesticides can lower pollution and also result in the promotion of sustainable agriculture.

 Developing resistance in plants to insect pests has now great importance in entomology and agriculture.
 Plant resistance to insect pests has advantages over other direct control tactics.
-It should be encouraged for betterment of future modern agriculture.
+It should be encouraged for the betterment of future modern agriculture.

 Lamia Masood B.Sc.
 (7th Semester) Entomology Department of Entomology, University of the Punjab, Lahore